SillyTavern/SillyTavern-Docs/Usage/RemoteConnections.md

 ## <span id="HTTPBasicAuthentication">HTTP Basic Authentication</span>

-The server will ask for username and password whenever a client connects via HTTP.
+The server will ask for username and password whenever a client connects via HTTP. **This only works if the Remote connections (listen: true) are enabled.**

 To enable HTTP BA, Open `config.yaml` in the SillyTavern base directory and search for `basicAuthMode` Set basicAuthMode to true and set username and password.
 Note: `config.yaml` will only exist if ST has been executed before at least once.
 ```yaml